plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 How can you keep your lucrative ad business when not being able to use third-party cookies and tools such as Google Analytics?
 Google is moving all the tracking and data gathering for advertising purposes where they can control it best: browser level.
 That's how we got to the Federated Learning of Cohorts (FLoc) initiative which is currently being tested on millions of Chrome browser users across the world.

-Google is doubling down on a business model based on tracking personal data.
-This business model in itself is a privacy violation and cannot exist in the privacy-first web.
-Google's business interests mean that they are unlikely to ever provide a true web privacy protection compared to software built by companies with a more ethical business model.
+Google is doubling down on a business model based on tracking of personal data.
+This business model in itself is a privacy violation and cannot exist on the privacy-first web.
+Google's business interests mean that they are unlikely to ever provide a true web privacy protection compared to solutions built by companies with a more ethical business model.

 Let's take a look at what this all means and what you can do about it.